ksu-cs-textbooks/cis526/content/x-examples/03-rest-api/08-create.md

 ## Creating a New User

-Now that we have created helpers for our route, we can add the code to actually create that new user when an HTTP POST request is receive4d.
+Now that we have created helpers for our route, we can add the code to actually create that new user when an HTTP POST request is received.

 In our `routes/api/v1/users.js` file, let's add a new route we can use to create a new entry in the `users` table: